OSGeo/OSGeoLive-doc/en/quickstart/geonetwork_quickstart.rst

         *The interactive map viewer*

 #. **Graphic Overviews**: There are small and large overviews of the map used to properly evaluate usefulness of the data, especially if the interactive map is not available.
-Simply click on the sma.. figure to enlarge it.
+Simply click on the small figure to enlarge it.

 .. figure:: ../../images/screenshots/800x600/geonetwork-thumbnail.png

-        *Large previ.. figure*
+        *Large figure (graphic overview)*

 Privileges, roles and user groups
 ---------------------------------